 Field Description User name: Name of Person object defined in Configuration Manager.
 User password: Password of Person object defined in Configuration Manager.
 Application: Enter the name of the Configuration Manager Application object or default.
-Host name: Name of machine where Configuration Server is running.
+Host name: Name of the computer on which Configuration Server is running.
 Port: Port number used by Configuration Server.